Thinksky5124/SVTAS/README.md

     --weights=./outputs/example/path_to_weights
 ```

-Note: PaddleVideo will NOT load shape unmatched parameters.
+Note: ETESVS will NOT load shape unmatched parameters.

 ### Test